barborik/JSunshineConsole/README.md

 //I swapped rows and columns for easier conversion to standard X,Y coord system ConsoleWindow console = new ConsoleWindow(37, 12, "JSunshineConsole");

+//Update the window until its closed: while (console.windowUpdate()) {
   //Write to the window at column 11, row 5 console.write(11, 5, "Hello, World!", Color.CYAN);
+}
 ```

 That's all you need to get off the ground!